-20.12.1 - Reposition the Hydraulic Tilt Cylinder
+20.14 - Reposition the Hydraulic Tilt Cylinder or Manual Top Link

-1. With the header mounted on the combine, slowly lower the header down onto the ground until you see some slack on the tilt cylinder.
+With the header mounted on the combine, slowly lower the header down onto the ground until you see some slack on the tilt cylinder.

 Shut OFF the combine engine, set parking brake, and remove key before exiting the cab.